jeffvella/UnityNativeCollision/README.md

 # UnityNativeCollision #

-This project is an experimental C# implementation of the SAT collision and polygon intersection for Unity game engine.
+This project is an experimental C# implementation of SAT collision and polygon intersection for Unity game engine.
 It's specifically designed to be compatable with Unity's Burst Compiler for performance.

 ##### Features: